idehub/react-native-google-analytics-bridge/README.md

 * **userId (required):** String, an **anonymous** identifier that complies with Google Analytic's user ID policy

-See the [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/user-id) for more info
+See the [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/user-id) for more info.

 ```javascript
 GoogleAnalytics.setUser('12345678');